najoshi/sickle/README.md

 file included in the package that can be used to add sickle to your local [Galaxy](http://galaxy.psu.edu/) server.

+## Citation
+Sickle doesn't have a paper, but you can cite it like this:

+    Joshi NA, Fass JN.
+(2011).
+Sickle: A sliding-window, adaptive, quality-based trimming tool for FastQ files (Version 1.21) [Software].
+Available at https://github.com/najoshi/sickle.

 ## Requirements

 Sickle requires a C compiler; GCC or clang are recommended.
 Sickle